-2.1 Definition and Characteristics
+2.1 Definition and characteristics

 Blocking systems are characterized by their persistence, quasi-stationarity and self-preservation.
 Although these characteristics are common to most blocking systems, there is no unique definition owing to the rich diversity in synoptic structure.
 Following the pioneering study of Rex (1950), many consider an essential feature of blocking to be a sharp transition from a zonal to meridional flow pattern, as the jet is typically split into two branches around the system.
-Blocking systems generally fall into the following categories, examples of which are shown in Woollings et al. (2018):
+Blocking systems generally fall into the following categories, examples of which are shown in Woollings et al. (2018).

-Rex or dipole blocks consist of an anticyclone lying poleward of a cyclone.
+- Rex or dipole blocks consist of an anticyclone lying poleward of a cyclone.
 These are closely linked to the breaking of atmospheric Rossby waves which acts to reverse the usual meridional flow gradients (Hoskins et al., 1985; Pelly and Hoskins, 2003a).
-Wave breaking can take an anticyclonic or cyclonic form and both lead to similar meridional dipole structures (Weijenborg et al., 2012; Masato et al., 2013a).
+Wave breaking can take an anticyclonic or cyclonic form, and both lead to similar meridional dipole structures (Weijenborg et al., 2012; Masato et al., 2013a).

-Omega blocks are characterized by a huge anticyclone flanked by an upstream and a downstream cyclone leading to an omega-shaped flow pattern (Ser-Giacomi et al., 2015).
-Although most common in the Pacific/North America sector, they do also occur over Eurasia.

-Amplified ridges without any closed contours (in e.g. 500 hPa geopotential height) are also able to block the zonal flow and to lead to a dominating meridional flow component, especially in summer (Sousa et al., 2018).
+- Omega blocks are characterized by a huge anticyclone flanked by an upstream and a downstream cyclone leading to an omega-shaped flow pattern (Ser-Giacomi et al., 2015).
+Although most common in the Pacific/North America sector, they do also occur over Eurasia. - Amplified ridges without any closed contours (in, e.g., 500 hPa geopotential height) are also able to block the zonal flow and to lead to a dominating meridional flow component, especially in summer (Sousa et al., 2018).
 They are more common at lower latitudes.

 A large array of blocking indices has been developed, each designed to capture one or more of the structures within this diversity.
-One approach is to identify blocking as a long-lasting anomaly, for example, in the potential vorticity (PV) field at 320 K (associated with a negative anomaly) (Schwierz et al., 2004).
-Another way to identify blocking is to detect the reversal in horizontal gradients, for example, in the 500 hPa geopotential height (Tibaldi and Molteni, 1990; Scherrer et al., 2006) or the potential temperature at 2 PVU (Pelly and Hoskins, 2003a).
-Some indices are one-dimensional (e.g. the index of Pelly and Hoskins (2003a) is calculated along the so-called "central blocking latitude"), while others present blocking patterns as two-dimensional structure (Masato et al., 2013a).
+One approach is to identify blocking as a longlasting anomaly, for example associated with a negative potential vorticity (PV) anomaly at 320 K (Schwierz et al., 2004).
+Another way to identify blocking is to detect the reversal in meridional gradients, for example, in the 500 hPa geopotential height (Tibaldi and Molteni, 1990; Scherrer et al., 2006) or the potential temperature at 2 PVU (Pelly and Hoskins, 2003a).
+Some indices are one-dimensional (e.g., the index of Pelly and Hoskins, 2003a, is calculated along the so-called "central blocking latitude"), while others present blocking patterns as two-dimensional structure (Masato et al., 2013a).
 In some studies, additional spatial and temporal criteria addressing blocking duration (number of blocked days) and the extension of blocking systems are considered (Barnes et al., 2012).
-A recent work by Sousa et al. (2021) has explored a conceptual model for the life-cycle of blocks, considering the dynamical process of incipient subtropical ridges transitioning towards an Omega block, trough wave breaking, and towards the mature phase of a fully secluded Rex block.
+Please note that in some studies the indices mentioned are used in a modified form, which may lead to varying results (e.g., Schalge et al., 2011).
+A recent work by Sousa et al. (2021) has explored a conceptual model for the life cycle of blocks, considering the dynamical process of incipient subtropical ridges transitioning towards an Omega block, trough wave breaking and towards the mature phase of a fully secluded Rex block.
 A detailed overview of blocking detection indices is provided by Barriopedro et al. (2010).
-Besides these more synoptic descriptions (Liu, 1994), blocking can also be described by local finite amplitude wave metrics (Chen et al., 2015; Huang and Nakamura, 2016; Martineau et al., 2017).
+Besides these more synoptic descriptions (Liu, 1994), blocking can also be described by local finite-amplitude wave metrics (G. Chen et al., 2015; Huang and Nakamura, 2016; Martineau et al., 2017).